 Parent Requirements: Couples, ages 30-50, who have been married at least 5 years.
 For couples, only one parent must be 30 years old.
 Single women, age 35-50.

 Travel Requirements: Two trips to Haiti.
-First trip is 2 weeks, second trip is 3-5 days.
+The first trip is 2 weeks, the second trip is 3-5 days.

 24-plus months from dossier submission to match to a child